 The phrase subsequent therapy was recently substituted for the terms second-line, third-line, and beyond systemic therapy, because the line of therapy may vary depending on previous treatment with targeted agents.
-Subsequent systemic therapy regimens for patients who have disease progression during or after first-line therapy are described in the NSCLC algorithm and depend on the specific genetic alteration, the histologic subtype, and whether the patient has symptoms (see the NCCN Guidelines for Non-Small Cell Lung Cancer).755-764
+Subsequent systemic therapy regimens for patients who have disease progression during or after first-line therapy are described in the NSCLC algorithm and depend on the specific genetic alteration, the histologic subtype, and whether the patient has symptoms (see the NCCN Guidelines for NSCLC).833-842 For the 2017 update (Version 1), the NCCN Panel now recommends response assessment of known sites of disease with CT (with contrast) every 6 to 12 weeks in patients receiving subsequent therapy.
+Note that traditional RECIST response criteria (1.1) are used to assess response for most types of systemic therapy but different response criteria may be useful for assessing response in patients receiving immunotherapy.843-845

-For the 2016 update (Version 1), the NCCN Panel decided that immune checkpoint inhibitors, such as pembrolizumab and nivolumab, are preferred agents for subsequent therapy in patients with metastatic NSCLC based on improved survival rates, longer duration of response, and fewer adverse events when compared with cytotoxic chemotherapy (see Nivolumab and Pembrolizumab in this Discussion).
-565,566 Human immune-checkpoint--inhibitor antibodies inhibit the programmed death (PD-1) receptor, which improves antitumor immunity; PD-1 receptors are expressed on activated cytotoxic T-cells.
-565,568,569 For 2016 (Version 1 update), the NCCN Panel revised the recommendation for nivolumab to category 1 (from category 2A) based on the published data from a phase 3 randomized trial (CheckMate-057) and the recent FDA approval of nivolumab for patients with metastatic non-squamous NSCLC.
-565 For this 2016 update (Version 4), the NCCN Panel revised the recommendation for pembrolizumab to category 1 (from category 2A) as subsequent therapy for patients with metastatic non-squamous or squamous NSCLC and PD-L1 expression based on a recent phase 2/3 randomized trial (KEYNOTE-010) trial, KEYNOTE-001 trial, and recent FDA approval.
-567,579
+The NCCN Panel recommends immune checkpoint inhibitors, as preferred agents for subsequent therapy in patients with metastatic NSCLC based on improved survival rates, longer duration of response, and fewer adverse events when compared with cytotoxic chemotherapy (see Nivolumab, Pembrolizumab, and Atezolizumab in this Discussion).621,623,649 Human immune-checkpoint-inhibitor antibodies inhibit the PD-1 receptor or PD-L1, which improves antitumor immunity; PD-1 receptors are expressed on activated cytotoxic T-cells.621,625,626 The NCCN Panel recommends nivolumab (category 1) as subsequent therapy for patients with metastatic non-squamous or squamous NSCLC based on a phase 3 randomized trial (CheckMate-057) and FDA approval.
+The NCCN Panel recommends pembrolizumab (category 1) as subsequent therapy for patients with metastatic nonsquamous or squamous NSCLC and PD-L1 expression based on a recent phase 2/3 randomized trial (KEYNOTE-010) trial, KEYNOTE-001 trial, and FDA approval.
+The NCCN Panel also recommends atezolizumab as subsequent therapy for patients with metastatic nonsquamous or squamous NSCLC based on preliminary data from a phase 3 randomized trial (OAK), data from a phase 2 trial (POPLAR), and recent FDA approval.648,649

-For 2016 (Version 2 update), the NCCN Panel recommends osimertinib as subsequent therapy for patients with metastatic EGFR T790M mutation-positive NSCLC who have progressed on erlotinib, gefitinib, or afatinib therapy based on recent data and on the FDA approval (see Osimertinib in this Discussion).
-Osimertinib (AZD9291) is an oral TKI that inhibits both EGFR sensitizing mutations and T790M mutations.
-Preliminary data from recent phase 2 trials (AURA/AURA2) report that osimertinib is associated with a response rate of about 61% and disease control rate of about 91% in patients who have progressed on sensitizing EGFR TKI therapy; 18% of patients had grade 3 or higher adverse events with one fatal event.
-562,563 The FDA has approved osimertinib for patients with metastatic EGFR T790M mutation-positive NSCLC, as detected by an FDA-approved test, who have progressed on or after EGFR TKI therapy.
+The NCCN Panel recommends osimertinib as subsequent therapy for patients with metastatic EGFR T790M-positive NSCLC who have progressed on erlotinib, gefitinib, or afatinib therapy based on recent data and on the FDA approval (see Osimertinib in this Discussion).
+Osimertinib (AZD9291) is an oral TKI that inhibits both EGFRsensitizing mutations and T790M.
+Data from a recent phase 2 trial report that osimertinib is associated with a response rate of about 61% and disease control rate of about 95% in patients who have progressed on sensitizing EGFR TKI therapy; 13% of patients had drug-related grade 3 or higher adverse events with one fatal event.188,609,610 The FDA has approved osimertinib for patients with metastatic EGFR T790Mpositive NSCLC, as detected by an FDA-approved test, who have progressed on or after EGFR TKI therapy.
 Most patients with sensitizing EGFR mutations and metastatic NSCLC typically progress after about 8 to 16 months of erlotinib or gefitinib therapy.
-166 The EGFR T790M mutation is associated with acquired resistance to TKI therapy and has been reported in about 60% of patients with disease progression after initial response to sensitizing EGFR TKI therapy.
-134,165-171 T790M mutations can be assessed using an FDA-approved test or other validated laboratory test done in a CLIA-approved laboratory.
+EGFR T790M is associated with acquired resistance to TKI therapy and has been reported in about 60% of patients with disease progression after initial response to sensitizing EGFR TKI therapy.146,180-186 T790M can be assessed using an FDA-approved test or other validated laboratory test done in a CLIA-approved laboratory.